Guitar Lessons & Saxophone Lessons

 All Trinity, Rockschool & Mel bay books taught

-Lead, bass and rhythm guitar taught.
+Lead, bass and rhythm guitar taught for all styles, ages and ability levels

-I also teach slide guitar.
+I also teach slide/bottleneck guitar.

 Beginners to advanced level.